NULLSonic/ClassicSonicRunner/README.md

 Will be added when the first playable version releases.

 ## To Do
 To see how the developement of the game is going I'm adding a To Do list here.
 And to see how it's going ima add this here:

 - 🟢 Completly done!
 - 🟡 Done, but still needs some work.
+- 🟠 In work.
 - 🔴 Not started.

+### Characters
+I first thought there wouldn't be that many but uhhh.